obaomo/datasciencecoursera/readme.md

-- git add .
-HelloWorld
+HelloWorld.md

-## This is a markdown file
+## This is a markdown
-- git push